-Acceptance of a grant award is a binding legal contract that creates a legal duty on the part of NCU to use the funds in accordance with the conditions of the grant and the original proposal.
+Acceptance of an award is a binding contract that creates a legal duty on the part of NCU to use the funds in accordance with the conditions of the grant and the original proposal.
 The post-award stage includes critical steps to follow to ensure all grant protocols, procedures, and compliance measures are met.
-PI/PDs are responsible for many of the duties outlined in the post award process and are encouraged to consult with and work closely with the OGSP to ensure project compliance and proper management.
+All contracts and awards are negotiated and approved through the OGSP working closely with the PI/PD, internal departments, and legal counsel.
+PI/PDs are encouraged to consult with and work closely with the OGSP to ensure project compliance and management.
 To learn more about the roles and responsibilities of the PI and OGSP and how they work together, please refer to the Roles & Responsibilities page.

 After a proposal is funded, it is the responsibility of the PI/Co-PI/PD to ensure the Notice of Award is received by the OGSP within two (2) days of receipt to ensure a timely response from the university.
 While the PI/PD will be the main contact between the funder and the project, if the project allows for a secondary contact, please ensure the OGSP administrator is listed.

 The OGSP will consult with the PI/PD to review the award details and identify any special conditions that may need to be addressed.
-The OGSP will route the grant award package to NCU authorized designees for signature, approval, and return a fully executed copy to the funding agency, the PI/PD, and a copy to be retained in the university file.
+The OGSP will manage all award negotiations, including the initial award, contracts, sub-contracts, sub-awards, consulting and service agreements.

 Upon receipt of a notice of award, the OGSP will coordinate with the PI/PD to host/participate in a grant orientation meeting.
 Depending on the complexity of the award agreement, a representative from the business office, a department chair, dean, research staff, and/or other relevant representatives will be invited to attend the meeting.
 This orientation will provide information and guidance pertinent to a successful grant implementation.